 Swiss National Park is the oldest park in the Alps and has 100 km of hiking trails through the rugged and stunning landscape.
 The park is located in the Engadin region, an alpine valley in the eastern part of Switzerland.
 Since it’s a national park, it is carefully protected so that the wildlife can flourish.
-This combined with its off-the-beaten path location, make for an untapped nature experience.
+This combined with its off-the-beaten-path location, make for an untapped nature experience.

-One of the best hikes is a two-day excursion along a panoramic trail that leads you through alpine valleys, over a ridge with incredible views and to a cozy mountain hut where you can stay overnight.
+One of the best hikes is a two-day excursion along a panoramic trail that leads you through alpine valleys, over a ridge with incredible views and to a cosy mountain hut where you can stay overnight.
 The Nationalpark-Panoramaweg hike starts at the Vallun Chafuol bus station and ends in the village of Zernez.
 The total distance is 15km with a 1300m ascent.

 From Vallun Chafuol, you take a trail down to the Spol-Bach stream before you start your ascent up to Fuorcla Murter, a ridge at 2,525m.
 At the top you will see stunning views of both valleys.
 From there you descend through the gorgeous Cluozza-Tals valley to Chamanna Cluozza, a log cabin built in 1910 offering basic accommodation and homestyle cooking.

 Staying at the authentic Swiss mountain hut is a bucket list experience in itself.
-After a long day of hiking it feels great taking off your hiking boots, playing a game of cards and eating a hearty meal right in the heart of the park.
-It’s free to hike in the park, but costs 66 CHF per person for a half-board stay at the lodge.
+After a long day of hiking, it feels great taking off your hiking boots, playing a game of cards and eating a hearty meal right in the heart of the park.
+It’s free to hike in the park but costs 66 CHF per person for a half-board stay at the lodge.
 It’s an extra 8 CHF to rent sleeping bags.

 Chosen by Cecily of Groovy Mashed Potatoes

 The Emmentaler Schaukäserei is a must on your Switzerland bucket list and should be on any itinerary for 4 Days in Switzerland.
-For anyone interested in the cheese making process, in tasting the world famous cheese or in the history of an area this is a not to be missed activity.
+For anyone interested in the cheese-making process, in tasting the world-famous cheese or in the history of an area this is a not to be missed activity.

 You can take a guided tour and watch several demonstrations.
 There’s a restaurant on site where you can sample the Emmentaler cheese.
 There’s also an audiovisual tour “King’s Way” which is part of the guided tour.

 Take out approximately the whole afternoon, since it’s wise to make a reservation for the tours or possibly wait some time.
 The demonstrations about the old farmhouses are separate from the tour and also take up some time.
-Besides that you don’t want to rush sampling the cheese.
-If you’re with kids, definitely take the whole afternoon, since there’s a petting zoo and excellent playground on the farm.
+Besides that, you don’t want to rush sampling the cheese.
+If you’re with kids, definitely take the whole afternoon, since there’s a petting zoo and an excellent playground on the farm.